 The IPAM module achieves this task by keeping track of how foreign clusters have remapped local networks and by providing offloaded Pod IP addresses to the Virtual Kubelet when it has to update the Status of Shadow Pods.

-After having offloaded a workload, the Virtual Kubelet takes also care of creating the Shadow Pod locally and keeping it updated by inspecting its remote counterpart.
-During the reflection of an Endpoint instead, the Virtual Kubelet creates the resource on the foreign cluster.
+Once a Pod is offloaded remotely, the Virtual Kubelet takes care of creating a Shadow Pod locally and keeping it updated by inspecting its remote counterpart.
+During the reflection of an Endpoint instead, the Virtual Kubelet only creates the Endpoint on the foreign cluster.